toxyl/ossh/README.md

 If there is still no match oSSH will simply return `{{ .Command }}: command not found`.

 ## Syncing
-oSSH provices its own TCP sync server to you can connect multiple nodes together and have them to share their knowledge.
+oSSH nodes can only sync if both nodes added the other to their config.
+Each instance will report its stats/data to all nodes it is allowed to sync with.
+As a consequence each node only knows of itself and its defined neighbors, and you can setup any network topology you like (each with their own pros and cons).
+Data sync between nodes is handled by a custom TCP sync server.
 Assuming you have nodes running on `192.168.0.10`, `192.168.0.20` and `192.168.0.30`, the config could look like this (remember to restart the oSSH nodes after adjusting the config):

 ### Node 1 (`192.168.0.10`)
 ```yaml